 Yet, although last year saw the industry stagnate and seemingly cease to exist, it allowed travel tech companies to build their technologies, leading to newer trends and innovative ways for the industry to grow in the future.
 One of the latest trends that has come from the travel industry is the rise in robotics technology.
 Robots are now starting to become more common in hotels for concierge-like roles or helping to greet guests, whilst at airports we are seeing automated luggage as people travel terminal to terminal without having to worry about holding anything.
 In Israel, this type of technology has been around for years with NUA Robotics creating a form of robotic luggage that not only follows but communicates with its owner.

 Another area of the travel tech industry that has grown during the pandemic is contactless payments.
-What started as a convenience pre-Covid has now become an essential part of the travel industry, with travelers no longer feeling comfortable to handle cash many companies are having to adapt their system to this new form of payment.
+What started as a convenience pre-Covid has now become an essential part of the travel industry, with travellers no longer feeling comfortable to handle cash many companies are having to adapt their system to this new form of payment.
 It is not just contactless cards though that are making a breakthrough but Israel has created other forms of e-commerce payments that do not just require the generic tapping method that we see today.
 An example coming from Chromepay, a technology which enables merchants and travel businesses to receive payments via a unique QR code with users being able to seamlessly transfer money between each other.

 On top of the robotics and contactless payments trends, the travel industry has adapted its technology to include chatbots on their online services.
 These AI-powered pieces of machinery provide customers with an online 24/7 service through travel websites, meaning that the drop in staff availability due to COVID doesn’t affect the customer service of the company.
-These chatbots are extremely useful in helping travelers to get answers about their holiday and responding to any queries that they may have about COVID policies, which are changing on a recurring basis.
+These chatbots are extremely useful in helping travellers to get answers about their holiday and responding to any queries that they may have about COVID policies, which are changing on a recurring basis.
 Botson, an AI-based system from Israel, not only includes chatbots but it has also developed an engagement prediction engine that personalizes travel content for customers.
 When the travel industry begins to fully open up in the next few months, do not be surprised in seeing more companies use technologies like Botson in providing both a chatbot and a more customizable service to their customers.

-Although the world is still extremely cautious about the industry opening its doors to eager travelers across once more, there is a lot that the travel sector can look forward to.
+Although the world is still extremely cautious about the industry opening its doors to eager travellers across once more, there is a lot that the travel sector can look forward to.
 Any problems that might arise in the coming months will be tackled head on by innovation and forward thinking as we have seen in the past when the pandemic first hit.
 These types of technology with not only keep customers safe, but on a macro scale it will have a lasting impact on the survival of the industry as a whole.